Email coaching and support is a way for me to provide you with 24 hours 5 days a week guidance and advice between phone sessions.

 I try as much as possible to respond to your emails within minutes or a few hours depending on the day’s appointments.
 But on really busy days, I make sure I respond within 24 – 48 hours (during week days).

 I do not read/respond to emails on weekends and (Canadian) holidays.
-I read and respond to emails all week and like everyone, I too need a little “me – time” from time to time.
-So please NO EMAILS on weekends!
+I read and respond to emails all week and like everyone, I too need a little “me – time” from time to time to unwind and re-charge.
+So please NO EMAILS on weekends (unless really urgent and can’t wait until Monday).

 5. Email Length: